Nick Chaiyachakorn

 I believe the most original research comes from interdisciplinary work within the social and health sciences, and dialogue between their statistical lenses, despite differences in language.

-I aspire to be a statistical polyglot.
-So I've spent a lot of my career building a wide statistical toolbox.
-I've had the privilege to work with/learn from from social psychologists, survey statisticians, psychometricians, high-performance computing engineers, geostatisticians, and epidemiologists.
+Finally, I aspire to be a statistical polyglot.
+I've had the privilege to learn from social psychologists, survey statisticians, psychometricians, high-performance computing engineers, geostatisticians, and epidemiologists.
 If you need an applied statistician in the social sciences, do reach out to the email above!

 As people collect visas to countries, I collect (and cherish) I've had the privilege of talking my research mentors into letting me doing the following types of analyses: